Balance Druid Raid DPS Guide

 How to Get your Druid to the Level Cap, ASAP

-With the thousands of quests to 90 and a bazillion mobs to kill (not to mention other players, but they don’t count here) sorting out which quests are best and which series of quests will get you to 90 the fastest is important, which is why we highly recommend Zygor’s Guide.
+With the thousands of quests and a bazillion mobs to kill (not to mention other players, but they don’t count here) sorting out which quests are best and which series of quests will get you to the max the fastest is important, which is why we highly recommend Zygor’s Guide.

 Playing with Heirlooms and/or Recruit a friend?
 Gaining a few levels in the dungeons or in PvP?
 Zygor’s has your back.
 The guide knows what level you are and will correctly suggest where to go next and will let you dump all of your obsolete quests.
 You will probably never need to look at your quest log again.